AtlasOfLivingAustralia/ala-mantine/README.md

 ### Local

 [Yalc](https://github.com/wclr/yalc) is needed to use `ala-mantine` locally.
 See [here](https://github.com/wclr/yalc?tab=readme-ov-file#installation) for Yalc installation documentation.

-Once installed, in the `ala-mantine` root folder, run `yalc publish`.
+1. Once installed, in the `ala-mantine` root folder, run `yalc publish`.

-In your dependant application, run `yalc add ala-mantine`, followed by `yarn` to install it as a dependency.
+2. In your dependant application, run `yalc add ala-mantine`, followed by `yarn` to install it as a dependency.
+3. PostCSS is also required in your dependant application for the component library.
+Please see the installation intructions [here](https://mantine.dev/getting-started/#:~:text=Install%20PostCSS%20plugins%20and%20postcss%2Dpreset%2Dmantine%3A).

 Once you've made changes to `ala-mantine`, run `yalc push` from the `ala-mantine` root folder to automatically push all changes to the dependent applications.